 All or nothing Can be subject to minimum acceptance condition and used to acquire less than 100% of shares.
+Binary outcome.
+Will either acquire 100% or 0%.
 Approval threshold to acquire 100% 90% relevant interest in target securities is required to proceed to compulsory acquisition.
-75% by value; anda majority by number; ofall security holders present and voting Approvals required Target security holder approval required.
+75% by value; and a majority by number; of all security holders present and voting Approvals required Target security holder approval required.
 No court approval required.
 Court approval required to convene scheme meeting and approve scheme in addition to target security holders' approval of transaction.
 Control of process Driven by bidder.
 Driven by target subject to implementation agreement.
 Target directors support required to drive process.
 Target recommendation Not required but preferable.
 Essential.
 Consideration Cash, securities or a combination may be offered in off-market bids.
 Cash only in on-market bid Cash, securities or a combination may be offered.
 Timetable Statutory timetable.
 Can be less than three months and may be extended for up to a year.
 Typically four months in the absence of a competing bid and regulatory approvals.
 Pre-bid stake Counts towards minimum acceptance conditions.
 Does not count towards the approval thresholds.